Critical Connections Ecological Services, Inc.

 Graphic Designer & Field Technician

 John loves the freedom of the great outdoors and endless physical activity.
 He also brings a creative fire, an eye for detail, an unmatched work ethic, and graphic design skills to CCES.
-At CCES, John assists in completing on-the-ground restoration activities.
+At CCES, John assists in completing on-the-ground site assessment and ecological restoration activities.
 He is a skilled chainsaw operator and can very quickly complete acres of invasive shrub removal.
 John also assists in collecting GPS-based data in the field.
 In addition to hands on work, John provides graphic design details.
 John assists CCES in completing graphical layout of marketing materials, project figures, as well as GIS-based map layouts.

 John is a highly motivated entrepreneur and the owner of Rocksteady Running, LLC.
 Rocksteady Running is a Minnesota based company that produces and hosts trail and ultra-distance running events; provides management and timing services for related events; and creates and manufactures custom running and lifestyle apparel.